shazow/shazow.net/content/everything/rules-of-thumb-for-novice-designers/index.md

 date = "2010-09-21 15:39:53 -0400"
 +++

-# Rules of thumb for novice designers (like myself)

 My strategy as a novice designer is to keep track of some rules of thumb to reduce the probability of making bad mistakes from lack of experience.
 If I'm careful enough, then I can often get to a point where just a little polish from an experienced designer is what it takes to get it from the 80% to the 100% mark.

 * Keep a **grid**, always align to the vertical columns, but also strive to align to the horizontal rows if possible.
 For web design, using a CSS framework will help with this.
 I like [Blueprint](http://www.blueprintcss.org/) but there are many others like [960](http://960.gs/) which is more to the point.